 Another aspect that helps people with low vision to navigate is the theme and colors used.
 The background, although it is not black but dark navy blue, contrasts with the white color of the letters, which allows a better distinction of the text.

-Finally, indicate that since the interaction with Alexa to request an action is carried out by voice, it is completely accessible.
-Furthermore, the text displayed on the screen can be read using the corresponding screen reader.
+Finally, indicate that since the interaction with Alexa to request an action is done by voice, it is completely accessible.
+In addition, the text displayed on the screen can be read using the corresponding screen reader.

 People with hearing functional diversity